tonqa/JustType/README.md

                                       initWithFrame: attachmentViewFrame];
         [textView setInputAccessoryView: attachmentView];

-* If you want to deactivate the visual help (arrows) which occur on top of the keyboard while swiping then you can switch them off:

-        [[JTKeyboardListener sharedInstance] setEnableVisualHelp:NO];

-* Note: You can use the JTTextView and JTTextField also without intercepting gestures by not adding the keyboard listener (from step 2) at all or turning it off again:

-        [[JTKeyboardListener sharedInstance] observeKeyboardGestures:NO];

-* If you want to turn the syntax highlighting off just use the following command on the textView / textField:

-        textView.isSyntaxHighlightingUsed = NO;

-* In the case you don't want to support the syntax completion you can also turn it off for the textView / textField:

-        textView.isSyntaxCompletionUsed = NO;

 * You can add your own highlighting style to a textView by creating and own UIView for highlighting, overwriting its *drawRect:* method and adding this highlightView to the textView (only on textViews):

         UIView *myOwnHighlightView = [[MyOwnHighlightingView alloc]